Malobika8/All-In-One/Java-8/JavaStreamVsIntStream-Ch-9.md

   #### How does reduce work?

-  In "*reduce*", we get a number of elements.
+  In "*reduce*", we get several elements.

   This is how it works,